Founder and Board Chair, Conference Chair

 These days, she can be found getting her hands dirty, reading apocalyptic science fiction, drumming, forever singing Indigo Girls, and obsessively practicing Pilates, self-restraint and radical truth.
 Koja believes strongly that the personal, is political and her work reflects that credence.

-Board Member, Youth Outreach Chair
+Board Member, Outreach Co-Chair

 Michelle Dixon is an Afro Latina butch lesbian of Panamanian descent, born in Miami but raised in California.
 Michelle has worked in the construction industry as a Project Manager for 20 years in and around the Bay Area.
 She has an established career of activism within the LGBTQIAA community from having served as Board Vice President at the Pacific Center in Berkeley, to being one of the early moderators for the Lesbians of Color group.